 Prior to joining Universal, Scott was an executive at Harpo Films.
 Before joining Harpo, she was an assistant to Peter Cramer, Universal’s current co-president of production, after following him from New Regency.
 In addition to her work on the board of directors for The Unusual Suspects Theatre Company, she also serves on the National Board of Advisors for the Baldwin School in Bryn Mawr, PA.
 Scott grew up just outside of Philadelphia and studied Theatre Arts and Urban Studies at The University of Pennsylvania, where she received her B.A.
 She currently resides in Los Angeles.

-Charlotte works at RDJ Strategic Advisors doing political work for campaigns in the Los Angeles area.
-Most recently, she served on the Measure M campaign, which passed successfully with over 71% of Los Angeles County voting in favor.
-Previously, Charlotte worked setting up the finance and operations arm of a small production company and as a financial analyst at Goldman Sachs.
+Charlotte is an Analyst at EDO, Inc., where she works with the company’s film studio clients to help their marketing, media, and research teams leverage consumer behavioral signals to understand the actions that are driving economic results for their films.
+Previously, she worked on the Garcetti for Mayor 2017 and Yes on M campaigns as well as in the finance and operations arm of a small production company.
+Charlotte began her career as a Financial Analyst at Goldman Sachs.
 She graduated from the University of Southern California with a B.A. in Political Science and a minor in Economics, where she was a Presidential Scholar and President of the Alpha Psi chapter of the Alpha Delta Pi Sorority.
-She now lives in Hollywood with her dog Karma.
+She currently resides in Los Angeles.